jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 ### How accurate is watch-based navigation?

+It's best for summertime polar expeditions, but it can be plenty useful elsewhere as well.
 Any directional error produced by using your watch as a reverse sundial is minimal at intervals of 6 hours from solar noon.
-And it peaks at odd multiples of 3 hours.
-The extent of the error at those peaks depends on how close you are to the sun's path, as shown in the following table.
+The error peaks, however, at odd multiples of 3 hours.
+The magnitude of those peaks depends on how close you are to the sun's path, as shown in the following table.

 |                            | DIRECTIONAL ERROR                    |
 | Solar latitude<sup>*</sup> | 6 hours from noon (±4°<sup>**</sup>) | 3 hours from noon (±4°)  | At solar noon | At solar midnight |